nico671/PythonChallenge/README.md

 # PythonChallenge
-Tracking solutions to different levels of the python challenge (can be found at http://www.pythonchallenge.com)
+Tracking solutions to different levels of the Python challenge (can be found at http://www.pythonchallenge.com)

-I am using this challenge to improve my Python/problem solving skills through brainteasing coding challenges.